-1. Contractor may request referee testing only when values exceed these tolerances.
+3. Contractor may request referee testing when values exceed these tolerances.

-2. When within these tolerances, mixture production gradations may fall outside the master grading limits; however, the % passing the #200 will be considered out of tolerance when outside the master grading limits.
+4. When within these tolerances, mixture production gradations may fall outside the master gradation limits; however, the % passing the #200 will be considered out of tolerance when outside the master gradation limits.